-Upon Council review, staff recommends approval of Ordinance No. 1014 on second reading.
+Upon Council review, staff recommends a motion to approve Ordinance No. 1014 on first reading.

-Initiator: Village Manager Agenda Village Council
+Initiator: Village Manager Agenda Date Village Council Village Attorney Approval 9-2-2021 Action

-Date

-Village Attorney Approval 11-18-2021 Action

 ORDINANCE NO. 1014

 AN ORDINANCE OF THE VILLAGE COUNCIL OF THE VILLAGE OF ROYAL PALM BEACH, FLORIDA, AMENDING CHAPTER 20.
 SIGNS.
 OF THE CODE OF ORDINANCES OF THE VILLAGE OF ROYAL PALM BEACH AT SECTIONS 20-1.
 DEFINITIONS.
 TO AMEND AND CREATE DEFINITIONS FOR SELECT TERMS RELATED TO SIGN IDENTIFICATION AND REGULATIONS; AND AT SECTIONS 20-2, 20-22, 20-25, 20-27, 20-41, 20-54, 20-57, 20-65, 20-71, AND 20-73 TO CONFORM VILLAGE CODE TO RECENT LEGAL PRECEDENT REGARDING SIGNS AND TO PROVIDE INTERNAL CONSISTENCY; PROVIDING THAT EACH AND EVERY OTHER SECTION AND SUB-SECTION OF CHAPTER 20.
 SIGNS.
 SHALL REMAIN IN FULL FORCE AND EFFECT AS PREVIOUSLY ADOPTED; PROVIDING A CONFLICTS CLAUSE, A SEVERABILITY CLAUSE AND AUTHORITY TO CODIFY; PROVIDING AN EFFECTIVE DATE; AND FOR OTHER PURPOSES.